 COVID-19.
 We’re on the front end of this thing.
 It won’t be days or weeks.
 It’ll be months or years.
 When we emerge from this worldwide catastrophe, everything will be different.

 We decided that we need relief from the harsh reality of this catastrophe.
 More importantly, we need big, dreamy, hopeful ideas that will help us navigate the future.
 To do this, we all need to exercise the sum total of our imaginations.
 That’s why we created this project.

 With The Next 100 Years Project – Architect Edition, we invite architects to speculate on the built environment after the pandemic.
 It can be a simple cocktail napkin sketch or an elaborate drawing.
 It can illustrate the smallest detail or the broadest brush stroke of public or private space.
 It can be pencil or charcoal or crayon or even watercolor, but it has to be done by hand.
 We also ask architects to write a 100-word essay that describes their image and their vision for the future.
-Then we will judge all the entries and select the best 100 entries for a digital book of the project.
+Then an expert panel will judge all the entries and select the top entries for a digital book of the project.
 If selected, your page in the book will feature your image, your essay, your headshot, and a brief bio.
 It will also include the option to hear you read your essay out loud.